 Elements of Disputing Wills

-There is no one way to contest or challenge the validity of a will.
-However, there are certain legal acts that will most likely occur within court.
-If you have questions about the elements of disputing wills in British Columbia, this page is for you.
+There are many ways to contest or challenge the validity of a will.
+If you have questions about the elements of disputing wills in Vancouver, Surrey or the surrounding areas of British Columbia, this page is for you.

 1. Probate Action Initiated

 The first step in disputing a will is initiating a probate action to determine if the will was executed properly or not.
-If the court finds that the will is valid or no one comes forward with allegations of invalid creation, lack of testamentary capacity, or undue influence, the will remains intact.
+A will may be disputed with allegations of invalid creation, lack of testamentary capacity, or undue influence.
+If the will is disputed and the court finds that the will is valid, the will remains intact.

-The courts will then distribute the estate under the Wills Estates & Succession Act.
+The courts will then distribute the estate under the Wills Estates and Succession Act (WESA).

 In these cases, the executor must try to uphold the validity of the will.